 Cultural beliefs can mean you feel influenced to follow a career that is held in high regard within your culture.
 Of course you may later realise it clashes with what you truly want deep down.

-- Did I choose this career path to please someone else?
+- Did I choose this career path to impress or please someone else?
 Friends, extended family, my community, my partner, my boarding school alumni?

-- Was this career the easy option at school?
+- Was this career simply the easy option at school?